winex01/backpack-filter/readme.md

 }
 ```

-If you want to make your own validation:
+Filter validation automatically applied but if you want to make your own validation:

 ```php
 public function filterValidations()